-With his wife and five children in tow, an unemployed truck driver determined to make a better life for his brood takes off across northern Brazil on four bicycles.
-Immersion in contempo Brazil and pic’s fundamentally kind heart will earn it fest berths and critical approbation, though success outside of territories familiar with cultural nuances reps a challenge.
+With his wife and five children in tow, an illiterate, unemployed truck driver determined to make a better life for his brood takes off across northern Brazil on four bicycles in the culture-steeped road movie “The Middle of the World.”
+Immersion in contempo Brazil and pic’s fundamentally kind heart will earn it fest berths and critical approbation, though theatrical success outside of territories familiar with cultural nuances reps more of a challenge.

 In the northeastern state of Paraiaba, Romao (Wagner Moura) and his wife Rose (Claudia Abreu) are in the process of pedaling across five states — some 2,000 miles — eastward toward Rio de Janeiro.
 Romao’s goal is to find a job — any job — that will pay him an arbitrarily-set monthly salary of least a thousand reals (about $400).